 The RCVS Code of Professional Conduct for Veterinary Surgeons makes it very clear that veterinary surgeons have a responsibility to ensure that they maintain and develop the knowledge and skills relevant to their professional practice and competence.
 The Code also requires veterinary surgeons to provide the RCVS with their CPD records when requested to do so.
 CPD is the personal obligation of all responsible veterinary surgeons and should be seen as the continuous progression of capability and competence.

 The recommended minimum CPD is 105 hours over a rolling three year period with an average of 35 hours per year.
 It is appreciated that most veterinary surgeons will do considerably more than this.

 The Professional Development Record for recording CPD

-RCVS’s new online system for veterinary surgeons – the Professional Development Record (the PDR) - is now available for recording CPD activities and events.
-It provides more facilities than are available on the printed card, and allows vets to record and reflect on their professional development plans and objectives.
+RCVS has an online system for veterinary surgeons to record their CPD activities.
+The Professional Development Record (PDR) provides more facilities than are available on the printed card, and allows vets to record and reflect on their professional development plans and objectives.

 For more information, and to access the PDR to record CPD, click on the link in the left hand menu.

-For those who would prefer to record CPD using the more traditional CPD card, the 2012 RCVS CPD Record Card is available to download from the 'Related documents' box, right.
+For those who would prefer to record CPD using the more traditional CPD card, the RCVS CPD Record Card is available to download from the 'Related documents' box.